 Pros:

-• Close to downtown and Lake Monona
+• Walkable and historic area that is close to downtown and Lake Monona

 • Great and diverse food scene